fmerg/pymerkle/USAGE.md

 _Note_: One can apply this attribute to filter out unacceptable records, e.g., when only files of a specific encoding type are allowed for encryption (see below).
-This is seldom the case in real-life, since origin of submitted should be on the one hand kept wide, but encoding of file are usually not recognizable.
+This is seldom the case in real-life, since origin of submitted files should be on the one hand kept wide, but encoding of a file cannot usually be deferred.
 If this is the case, make sure to leave the raw-bytes mode untouched, so that no encoding issues arise upon file encryption.

 The `.security` attribute refers to the tree's ability of defending against second-preimage attacks, which is by default enabled (`True`).
 In this